TabSolution/eslint-config/README.md

 # TabSolution™ Eslint and Prettier Setup
 These are my settings for ESLint and Prettier

-You might like them - or you might not.
-Don't worry you can always change them.
+Don't worry we can always update them.

 ## What it does
 * Lints JavaScript based on the latest standards